ndronos/c-nomorph/Adamson-2011/README.md

 C was the language of second-year Computer Science at Stanford...
 The funny thing is that at the time, C was considered a "high-level".
 At the time, abstracting away from the CPU was sufficient to count as "high-level";
+granted, at the time we also drew a distinction between "assembly language" and "machine language", presumably because there was still someone somewhere without an assembler and was thus forced to provide the actual opcodes.

 (Adamson, 2011)
 ```